pfost-bit/Bayesian/README.md

 # Bayesian Machine Learning with STAN

-Advanced coursework in Bayesian inference and probabilistic programming using STAN for financial portfolio optimization and multivariate statistical modeling.
+Advanced coursework in Bayesian inference and probabilistic programming using STAN for optimization and multivariate statistical modeling.

 ## 📊 Overview

-This repository contains implementations of sophisticated Bayesian models for analyzing financial time series data, with a focus on portfolio optimization and risk modeling.
+This repository contains implementations of sophisticated Bayesian models for analyzing s data, with a focus on portfolio optimization and risk modeling.
 The work demonstrates expertise in:

 - **Probabilistic Programming:** STAN model development with cmdstanpy
 - **Prior Selection:** Normal-Inverse-Wishart and LKJ correlation priors